cjus/hydra-aws-docker-article/README2.md

 docker run -d -p 6379:6379 --restart always -v /data:/data --name redis redis:3.0.7
 ```

-After saving your changes you can bounce the box: `sudo reboot`.
-On restart your machine should be running a Redis instance.
+After saving your changes, you can bounce the box: `sudo reboot`.
+On restart, your machine should be running a Redis instance.

 Now, I know what you're thinking! - *"I should have just used RedisLabs"* .
 But seriously, it's not too bad.
-Besides, using the above method you'll be able to add other resources such as databases.
-The resources won't live in our Docker cluster, but will be accessible within the same VPC.
-Again, this is a great way to test our cluster, but not recommended for production use.
+Besides, using the above method, you'll be able to add other resources such as databases.
+The resources won't live in our Docker cluster but will be accessible within the same VPC.
+Again, this is a excellent way to test our cluster, but not recommended for production use.

 ### Testing our Redis setup

-You can test your Redis instance by obtaining the remote IP address from the EC2 Dashboard.
+You can test access to your Redis instance by obtaining the remote IP address from the EC2 Dashboard.

 If you have `redis-cli` installed you can just connect to the instance using something like: